-THA will review the Payment Standard annually to determine whether an adjustment should be made for some or all unit sizes.
+THA will review the Payment Standard as needed and at least annually to determine whether an adjustment should be made for some or all unit sizes.
 The Payment Standard will be reviewed according to HUD's requirements and this policy and if an increase is warranted, the payment standard will be adjusted to 90-110% of the current Fair Market Rent.